+'''

+import groovyx.gpars.dataflow.stream.DataflowStream

+import groovyx.gpars.group.DefaultPGroup

+import groovyx.gpars.scheduler.ResizeablePool

-''' import groovyx.gpars.dataflow.stream.DataflowStream import groovyx.gpars.group.DefaultPGroup import groovyx.gpars.scheduler.ResizeablePool / Demonstrates concurrent implementation of the Sieve of Eratosthenes using dataflow tag
+Demonstrates concurrent implementation of the Sieve of Eratosthenes using dataflow tasks

 In principle, the algorithm consists of a concurrently run chained filters,

-each of which detects whether the current number can be divided by a single prime numł
+each of which detects whether the current number can be divided by a single prime number.

-(generate nums 1, 2, 3, 4, 5, ...) -> (filter by mod 2) -> (filter by mod 3) -> (filter by
+(generate nums 1, 2, 3, 4, 5, ...) \rightarrow (filter by mod 2) \rightarrow (filter by mod 3) \rightarrow (filter by mod 5) \rightarrow (filter by mod 7) \rightarrow (filter by mod 11) \rightarrow (caution!
+Primes falling out here)

-\ast The chain is built (grows) on the fly, whenever a new prime is found
+The chain is built (grows) on the fly, whenever a new prime is found

-/

-/

-We need a resizeable thread pool, since tasks consume threads while waiting blocked for
+^{/} We need a resizeable thread pool, since tasks consume threads \mbox{\it while} waiting blocked \mbox{\it for} values at

-/
+DataflowOueue.val

 group = new DefaultPGroup(new ResizeablePool(true))

 final int requestedPrimeNumberCount = 100

-/

 Generating candidate numbers

-/

 final DataflowStream candidates = new DataflowStream()

-group.task {
+group.task

 candidates.generate(2, {it + 1}, {it < 1000})

-}

 /

-\ast Chain a new filter for a particular prime number to the end of the Sieve
+Chain a new filter for a particular prime number to the end of the Sieve

 @param inChannel The current end channel to consume

 @param prime The prime number to divide future prime candidates with

 @return A new channel ending the whole chain

-/

 def filter(DataflowStream inChannel, int prime) {

 inChannel.filter { number ->

 group.task {

 number % prime != 0

 }

-}

-}

-/

 Consume Sieve output and add additional filters for all found primes

-/

 def currentOutput = candidates

-requestedPrimeNumberCount.times {
+requestedPrimeNumberCount.times

 int prime = currentOutput.first

-println "Found: $prime"
+println "Found: $prime

 currentOutput = filter(currentOutput, prime)

-}

 '''

 For convenience and for the ability to use DataflowStream with other dataflow constructs, like e.g. operators, you can wrap it with DataflowReadAdapter for read access or DataflowWriteAdapter for write access.
 The DataflowStream class is designed for single-threaded producers and consumers.
-If multiple threads are supposed to read or write values to the stream, their access to the stream must be serialized externally or the adapter should be used.
+If multiple threads are supposed to read or write values to the stream, their access to the stream must be serialized externally or the adapters should be used.